lablup/beps/proposals/BEP-1016-accelerator-interface-v2.md

 This new API merges and replaces Docker-specific argument/mount generation methods in the prior design.

+`AbstractLifecycleHook` should be designed as stateless, and it should be able to restore additional state from the container if necessary, to ensure that the Backend.AI Agent is fully restartable at any time.

 ### Discussion

 * How to handle & distinguish in-place restarts and relocated restarts in lifecycle hooks?
+* Would it better to provide a managed state-store interface to the lifecycle hook instances instead of requiring them to be stateless?